 - How can the Sea Services quickly and more affordably develop, procure, and field capabilities needed for great power competition?

-- What new or nascent technology do the Sea Services need to incorporate, and how it would impact tactics or strategy?
+- What new or nascent technology do the Sea Services need, and how it would impact tactics or strategy?

 - What should the U.S. nuclear posture and strategy be to deter competitors along the continuum of conflict?